 This service is limited to additional services not otherwise covered under the state plan, including EPSDT, but consistent with waiver objectives of avoiding institutionalization

-Specify applicable (if any) limits on the amount, frequency, or duration of this service:
+Sı oecify applica ıble (if anv) limits on the amount. . freauei icv. oi r duration of this service:

 Specify whether the service may be provided by (check each that applies):